Improving Bayesian posterior correlation analysis on Type Ia supernova luminosity evolution: Components for Pearson Correlation Coefficient

 \section{Components for Pearson Correlation Coefficient}

-Here we define all three terms that were left undefined in Equation~\ref{eq:correlation-biased-2} and Equation~\ref{eq:correlation-corrected-2}.
+Here we define all three terms that were undefined in Equations~\ref{eq:correlation-biased-2} and \ref{eq:correlation-corrected-2}.
 All expected values ($\E{\cdot}$) mentioned below are estimated with the sample mean.
 First, the sample variance for HR is

 The two remaining terms (the sample variance of $A$ and the sample covariance of $\text{HR}$ and $A$) are nontrivial.
 The sample variance of $A$ is calculated by relying on the law of total variance,